Hip impingement

 If you have hip impingement you may experience:

-• limited movement and stiffness in the joint that is often worse after long periods of sitting.
+• Limited movement and stiffness in the joint, which is often worse after long periods of sitting

-Initially the condition is often not painful, and pain is only experience once the cartilage in the joint deteriorates.
+Initially hip impingement is often not painful, and pain is only experienced once the cartilage in the joint deteriorates.

 The condition can be detected on X-ray.
-Further tests such as a CT scan or an MRI can provide more detail about the shape of the joint and any damage to the cartilage within the joint.
+Further tests, such as a CT scan or MRI scan, provide more detail about the shape of the joint and any damage to the cartilage within the joint.

 Treatment for hip impingement

-The first stage of treatment for hip impingement is to manage your lifestyle; the condition can often stablise with rest, adjusting your level of activity and painkillers.
+The first stage of treatment for hip impingement is to manage your lifestyle – the condition can often stabilise with rest, adjusting your level of activity, and painkillers.

 For more severe cases, your orthopaedic surgeon may suggest a hip arthroscopy.
 This is a minimally invasive procedure where a camera is inserted into a small incision in the skin.
 Your consultant is then able to assess and treat the affected area by: